Can You Live Off Dividends? (How Much Do You Need To Live Off Dividends?)

-A typical question among investors is: Is it possible to live off dividends?
+A typical question among investors is: Can you live off dividends?
 If yes, how much do you need to invest to live off dividends?
 How much do need to live off x dollars a month?

 Yes, you can live off dividends, but it requires a huge capital base because of the zero interest rate policies – probably in the millions of USD.
 Furthermore, you should calculate a margin of safety and have other types of income.

 Making a living is the basics of surviving in a world where nothing comes for free.
 Sources of income may differ from person to person but income is the final need.
 The properties that come from the concept of active income are the stability and surety that come with the ordeal.
 But we all want that little source of passive income that brings some extra money, perhaps even enough income to retire early.